Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Context-Aware Conformal Prediction

-One limitation of the time embeddings defined in Eq. \eqref{eq:features:temporal} is that they do not explicitly capture variations in daylight throughout the year.
+\paragraph{Normalized Time of Solar Day (Solarity)} One limitation of the time embeddings defined in Eq. \eqref{eq:features:temporal} is that they do not explicitly capture variations in daylight throughout the year.
 This is especially important when considering a system comprising multiple solar sites spread across a large geographical area.
 To that end, the paper considers an additional embedding $\xi^{s}_{t} \, {=} \, (\sin \varphi_{t}, \cos \varphi_{t})$, where $\varphi_{t} \, {=} \, 2 \pi \rho_{t}$ and $\rho_{t}$ is the \emph{normalized time of solar day}, defined as:

 where $t$ denotes the current time step, and $t^{\text{sunrise}}, t^{\text{sunset}}$ denote the sunrise and sunset time at a given location, respectively.
 Note that this feature is only defined during daytime.
-When considering the total generation across the entire system, the definition above is extended by defining $t^{\text{sunrise}}, t^{\text{sunset}}$ as the earliest sunrise and latest sunset time across all solar sites.
+When considering the total generation across the entire system, the definition above is extended by defining $t^{\text{sunrise}}, t^{\text{sunset}}$ as the earliest sunrise and latest sunset time across all solar sites in the system.

+\paragraph{Weather Forecasts} Solar power generation is strongly driven by atmospheric conditions, making day-ahead forecasts a natural feature for context-aware calibration.
+The following variables are used in this study: total cloud cover (TCDC), 2-meter air temperature (TMP), surface pressure (PRES), downward short-wave radiation flux (DSWRF), visible beam downward solar flux (VBDSF), and visible diffuse downward solar flux (VDDSF).
+The last three provide complementary views of surface irradiance: DSWRF captures The total broadband flux, while VBDSF and VDDSF decompose the visible component into its direct and diffuse contributions, respectively.
+The weather feature vector at time $t$ is denoted $\xi^{w}_{t} \in \mathbb{R}^{6}$.
+These variables are obtained from the day-ahead forecasts of the High-Resolution Rapid Refresh (HRRR) model~\citep{dowell2022high}, a convection-allowing numerical weather prediction system operated by NOAA, accessed through the Herbie toolkit~\citep{blaylock2022herbie}.

 The covariate vector $x_t$ (same for $x_\tau$) is then formed by concatenating the features as follows: